vechain/vechain-sdk-js-tutorial/src/3.Keys_Addresses_Wallets/BIP39.md

 specification introduced a way to relate content of the private key to a list of memorable words, these 'mnemonic' words are an alias of the private keys and those should be kept confidential.

-This exercise shows how to get a random list of 'mnemonic' words for a user and how to derive the private, public and address of the user from the 'mnemonic' words/
+This lesson shows how to get a random list of 'mnemonic' words for a user and how to derive the private, public and address of the user from the 'mnemonic' words/

 The class `Mnemonic` provides the **BIP39** specifications.